 Quesada, C.; Chandrasekhar, C.; Corr, R.; Dragojlovic, V.; Earles, J.; Ely, C.; Fewkes, J.; Harrawood, M.; Hõim, T.; Jakee,

 K.; Kennedy, A.; Kirchman, P.; Lanning, K.; Lemeh, D.; Luria, R.; Macleod, G.; McGovern, W.; Moore, J.; Njambi, W. N.; Nur-tegin, K.; O'Brien, W.; Shamma, Y.; Smith,

 E.; Steigenga, T.; Strain, C.; Vázquez, M.; Vernon, L.; Wetterer,

 The Harriet L. Wilkes Honors College offers a

-Bachelor of Arts degree in Liberal Arts and Sciences.
-The B.A. program
+Bachelor of Arts degree in Liberal Arts and Sciences and a Bachelor of Science degree in Liberal Arts and Sciences.
+The B.A. and B.S. programs

 one who can reason clearly, read critically and analytically, argue